Why Madagascar?

 An Unconventional Africa

-After the continents split in prehistoric times, Madagascar remained isolated from Africa and India.
-This allowed local animals and plants to evolve in relative isolation, creating numerous species that are found nowhere else on Earth.
+Following the division of continents in prehistoric times, Madagascar remained separated from Africa and India.
+This allowed local animals and plants to evolve in relative isolation, creating numerous species that are found nowhere else in the world.
 As a result, today over 90% of the flora and fauna in the island nation is endemic.
-It's with this unparalleled natural wealth and diversity that we will meet in its natural habitat, even more isolated—on several small islands off the northwest coast of Madagascar.
+It's precisely this unique natural wealth and diversity that we will encounter in its natural habitat, which is even more isolated — on a few small islands off the northwestern coast of Madagascar.

-Due to its remoteness, Madagascar wasn't inhabited by humans until about 2000 years ago.
-The people now living on the island are descended from Indonesians who came across the Indian Ocean.
+Due to its remoteness, Madagascar was not populated with humans until about 2000 years ago.
+The people now living on the island descended from Indonesians who arrived across the Indian Ocean.
 There are also Arabs and Africans who settled later.
-This diversity of peoples greatly contributes to the island's unique cultural practices.
+This diverse mix of people greatly contributes to the island's unique cultural practices.

 Is this journey meant for you?